 At CIS, we aim to provide an exceptional level of care and education for every individual student.
-We firmly believe, all students can succeed and we work to inspire a determination within the school for all to achieve the highest of expectations.
+We firmly believe, all students can succeed.
+We work to inspire a determination within the school and every student to achieve their highest potential.

 We aim to maximise student success by ensuring that all students are provided with rich, high quality educational opportunities, within our culture of high aspiration where achievement is recognised and celebrated.
-It is our determination to ensure that all students at CIS progress, achieve and are provided with the support and challenge to excel.
+It is our determination to ensure that all students at CIS progress, achieve and are provided with the support and challenge to excel in a happy and supported environment.